alan-lawler/LogQuery/readme.md

 # LogQuery

-LogQuery is a web app written in Python using the Dash library.
+LogQuery is a web app written in Python mainly using the Dash and Pandas libraries, but it also uses the Boto3, IPAddress, Requests, geoip2.database, and other various libraries.
 This was part of my capstone project for my BS degree.

 For this project, Syslog-ng receives syslog data from a Sophos XG firewall and writes the logs to disk using the